awsdocs/aws-codestar-user-guide/doc_source/how-to-delete-project.md

    Deleting a project can take several minutes\.
 After it's deleted, the project no longer appears in the list of projects in the AWS CodeStar console\.
 **Important**
 By default, when you delete a project, all resources listed under **Project resources** are deleted\.
-If you clear the check box, the project resources will be retained\.
+If you clear the check box, the project resources are retained\.
 For more information, go [here](#adh-keep-resources)\.
-If your project uses resources outside of AWS, for example a GitHub repository or issues in Atlassian JIRA, those resources are not deleted, even if the check box is selected\.
+If your project uses resources outside of AWS \(for example, a GitHub repository or issues in Atlassian JIRA\), those resources are not deleted, even if you select the check box\.
+Your project cannot be deleted if any AWS CodeStar managed policies have been manually attached to roles that are not IAM users\.
+If you have attached your project's managed policies to a federated user's role, you must detach the policy before you can delete the project\.
+For more information, see [Detach an AWS CodeStar Managed Policy from the Federated User's Role](access-permissions.md#access-permissions-federated-detach-CodeStar)\.

 ## Delete a Project in AWS CodeStar Using the AWS CLI<a name="how-to-delete-project-cli"></a>